DanjelPiDev/Extended_LIF_Neurons/README.md

 # LIF and Bernoulli Neuron Simulation

+> I developed my own implementation of LIF neurons because the
+> norse library did not meet my specific requirements.
+> Additionally, I created Bernoulli neurons, which are a
+> probabilistic spiking neuron model, and extended LIF
+> neurons to support probabilistic behavior in the latest update.
+> I also implemented PyTorch-compatible layers for LIF neurons,
+> enabling their integration into neural network models.

 This repository implements spiking neural networks using **Leaky Integrate-and-Fire (LIF)** neurons and **Autoregressive Bernoulli Spiking** neurons.
 The simulations include membrane potential tracking, spike generation, and a comparison of spiking behaviors between neuron types.

 ## Key Features